Associate Degree of Creative IndustriesSTART YOUR JOURNEY IN CREATIVE MEDIA

 Drawing on a range of creative content and analytical frameworks, you will be encouraged to develop ways of thinking about media and culture that demonstrate a broad awareness of aesthetic principles and stylistic trends; subjectivity, agency, ethics, and relations of power; contexts, disciplines and discursive formations.
 In support of this exploration, you will produce a range of media artifacts that explore and contextualize the relationship of media to culture through individual analysis, collaborative and interdisciplinary creative practice, and critical reflection.

-In this unit, you will develop skill and understanding of what interdisciplinary collaboration involves, how immersive experiences and the experience economy works, and the steps to take to create a physical multimedia experience.
+You will develop skill and understanding of what interdisciplinary collaboration involves, how immersive experiences and the experience economy works, and the steps to take to create a physical multimedia experience.
 You will focus on practical elements including projection mapping for spaces and video mixing, audience engagement through sensors and triggers, audio integration, and the stages of planning, marketing and execution of an experience for a defined audience and client.

 You will also be challenged to apply your discipline skills in new contexts using remote practice, digital communication, cross-discipline collaboration, and creative marketing.
-This unit requires you to think conceptually, using entrepreneurial frameworks to identify and realise agreed project outcomes.

 In this unit, you will explore photography concepts and fundamental elements of image creation, editing and processing.
 You’ll use a range of cameras and consumer hardware such as phones, and process images using software such as Adobe Express and Adobe Photoshop and Lightroom.